-We usually define OpenIo as an a flexible and lightweight object storage solution.
+We usually define OpenIO as a flexible and lightweight object storage solution.
 This comes from decisions taken a long time ago.
-OpenIO has been founded in 2015, but the design oSDS’s design was conceived in 2006.
+OpenIO has been founded in 2015, but its design was conceived in 2006.
 At that time, the engineering team wanted to overcome the limits of traditional architectures in terms of scalability, but they also wanted to make the product usable at any scale and, above all, easy to use on a day-to-day basis.

 Why traditional object stores are rigid

 The traditional layout of an object store is usually represented as a ring of nodes.
 A ring is based on a consistent hashing algorithm (like CHORD from MIT).
 It stores an object in a static way across a set of servers using its key (usually the hash of the name) to determine a location.
 The key space is finite; each server is responsible for a range of keys.
 Two objects sharing the same key prefix will be stored to the same server, and load distribution is achieved statically thanks to the distribution of the keys.
 When the cluster of nodes is expanded or reconfigured, the key space must be redistributed across all the nodes, and data has to move accordingly for the cluster to stay balanced.

 This kind of operation has a huge impact on the infrastructure, and adding new nodes requires a rebalancing that has a serious impact on performance.
 At the same time, heterogeneous hardware is hardly used because performance is limited by slower nodes.

 In addition, data lookups using consistent hashing-based algorithms get slower as the number of nodes increases.
 The complexity of the lookup query to find an object - O(log n) - increases with the number of nodes.
 With a few dozen nodes, you don’t notice this, but with large numbers, this latency increases substantially.
 As we were designing our platform to host as many as 2^16 nodes, O(log n) was not an option (16 hops to locate an object).